Skip to contentSkip to navigationSkip to topbar

 supported-requests page anchor

-Currently, Twilio Functions only supports HTTP requests.
-Twilio Functions will respond to three HTTP verbs: GET, POST, and OPTIONS.
-PUT and DELETE are currently not supported.
+Twilio Functions only supports HTTP requests.
+Twilio Functions responds to three HTTP verbs: GET, POST, and OPTIONS.
+PUT and DELETE are not supported.

 For POST requests, Twilio Functions natively supports the application/json and application/x-www-form-urlencoded content types.
 This means that JSON bodies and form and query parameters will be normalized into the event parameter.